onsi/gomega/index.md

 ### Testing type `map`

-All of the `*Fields` functions and types have a corresponding type `*Keys` which can be used for doing analogous tests against maps:
+All of the `*Fields` functions and types have a corresponding definitions `*Keys` which can perform analogous tests against map types:

     actual := map[string]string{
         "A": "correct",